NETESOLUTIONS/ERNIE/SCOPUS/API/README.txt

 # should be executed from a machine with a whitelisted IP address.
 The basic strategy is to
 # search for AuthorIDs using "first_name last_name" queries and then use retrieved AuthorIDs to
 # retrieve Documents and Affiliations.
 To prevent overwrites, we push the output from these scripts to a
-# PostgreSQL database as its generated and can share the details of that process if there's interest.
+# PostgreSQL database as it's generated and can share the details of that process if there's interest.
 # Reading Elsevier's documentation is very helpful and highly recommended.
 # https://dev.elsevier.com